ReaSu/thgtoa/guide.md

         -   [Malware in your files/documents/e-mails:]
         -   [Malware and exploits in your apps and services:]
         -   [Malicious USB devices:]
-        -   [Malware and backdoors in your hardware\'s firmware and operating system:]
+        -   [Malware and backdoors in your hardware's firmware and operating system:]
     -   [Your files, documents, pictures, and videos:]
         -   [Properties and metadata:]
         -   [Watermarking:]